Porr: History

 In 1869, Allgemeine Österreichische Baugesellschaft was founded in Vienna.
 Its first listing on the Vienna stock exchange was on 8 April 1869.
 In the 19th century, a number of Vienna Ring Road buildings were erected, such as Haus der Industrie on Schwarzenbergplatz.
 In 1873, the company built seven exhibition pavilions and numerous hotels for the World Exposition in Vienna.

-The merger of the two parent companies to form Allgemeine Baugesellschaft - A. PORR Aktiengesellschaft took place in 1927.
+The merger of the two parent companies to form Allgemeine Baugesellschaft - A. Porr Aktiengesellschaft took place in 1927.
 In 1930 the company did pioneering work with the construction of the world-famous Grossglockner High Alpine Road.
-In the period between the wars, PORR was involved in the construction of numerous power plants, road, railway and industrial Buildings.
+In the period between the world wars, PORR was involved in the construction of numerous power plants, road, railway and industrial buildings.

+After World War II, Austria was divided in four occupation zones.

-After the war, the construction of prestigious office and commercial buildings followed, such as the striking Ringturm in Vienna in 1953.
+The construction of prestigious office and commercial buildings followed, such as the striking Ringturm in Vienna (6 February 1953 until 11 June 1955).
 PORR also increasingly became a general contractor for large national projects.
-In the seventies, PORR developed the New Austrian Tunnelling Method, which revolutionised civil engineering worldwide.
+In the 1970s, PORR developed the New Austrian Tunnelling Method, which revolutionised civil engineering worldwide.
 With the establishment of branches outside Austria, the company positioned itself as an international group that realized construction projects of all types and sizes in Europe and the Middle East.
-In 1973, the Vienna International Center and UNO City were built, hosting the United Nations offices.
+In 1973, the Vienna International Center and UNO City were built, hosting United Nations offices.
 In the 1980s the group expanded its activities to Central and Eastern Europe.
 In 2000, PORR became the majority owner of Teerag-Asdag, the most important road construction company in Austria at the time.

-Since September 2010, Karl-Heinz Strauss has been Chairman of PORR.
-The PORR Group has been comprehensively restructured under his tenure.
+In September 2010, Karl-Heinz Strauss became Chairman of PORR.

+The PORR Group was comprehensively restructured under his tenure.
 At the end of 2010, PORR took over the Teerag-Asdag shares from Wiener Stadtwerke and thus became the sole owner.
 In June 2011, the powerful PORR Bau GmbH was founded; it was created by merging PORR Projekt und Hochbau Aktiengesellschaft with PORR Technobau und Umwelt Aktiengesellschaft.

 Since 2012, a syndicate made up of the IGO Industries Group and the Strauss Group has held the majority of shares.
 The rest are in international free float.

 In 2013, the company name was changed from Allgemeine Baugesellschaft - A. PORR AG to PORR AG, so that the Group now operates internationally as PORR.

 In 2014 the real estate division was spun off and PORR became a pure construction company.

 In 2016 Teerag-Asdag merged with PORR Bau.

-In March 2017, PORR announced the purchase of the Oevermann Group, which belongs to Heijmans.
+In March 2017, PORR announced the purchase of the Oevermann Group, which belonged to Heijmans.

 PORR was listed on the Austrian Traded Index (ATX) for the first time in June 2018.

 Corporate structure

 At the top of the PORR Group is PORR AG, an operationally active strategic holding company with a number of staff units.
 In organisational terms, PORR is divided into three business units.
-It is managed by members of the Executive Board.
+It is managed by members of the executive board.

 The company is structured into separate business Units: